 He saw a great light

 Instead of a fire, however, he saw Anthony standing and holding the baby Jesus.
-As is typical of mystical experiences, Anthony, ashamed that they had seen him in such intimacy with Jesus, forced Tiso to promise him that he would not tell anyone what he had seen until his death.
-Tiso kept his promise, but as he told the story after Anthony’s death, the news spread like wildfire.
+As is typical of mystical experiences, Anthony, ashamed that they had seen him in such intimacy with Jesus, forced Tiso to promise that he would not tell anyone what he had seen until his death.
+Tiso kept his promise, but the news spread like wildfire as he told the story after Anthony’s death.

 He entered the body